 For Renaissance philosophers and astrologers the fixed stars were a key part of the Celestial World, itself the essential link between the Divine World of Ideas and Angels and the Material World.
 Traditionally each of more than 1,000 visible fixed stars was grouped into one of the 12 Zodiacal constellations or 36 extra-Zodiacal constellations.
 The fixed stars of the Zodiacal constellations were especially important as they are the origin of the 12 Zodiacal Signs, an essential component of astrology.

 Each constellation and often individual fixed stars in the constellation were sometimes classified as being similar to one or more planets.
 For example, the fixed star Aldebaran, was considered to be of the nature of Mars.
 Ptolemy Tetrabiblos Bk.
 I, Chapter 9 (Loeb, 1940) page 47.
-Anne Wright has an excellent Fixed Stars Web Site which gives much useful information on the nature of the various fixed stars.
+Anne Wright has an excellent Fixed Star & Constellation Web Site which gives much useful information on the nature of the various fixed stars.